 Recent studies have even associated bad gut health with cancer and autoimmune diseases.
-But don’t get too alarmed yet.
 Once you know what to watch out for, you can start to heal your unhealthy gut and minimize all of these risks substantially.

 So how do you find out if your gut is the main culprit of your health issues?
-Well, we’ve been looking into this for a while and the following signs seem to be the most indicative of a gut that is screaming out for attention.
+We’ve been looking into this for a while and the following signs seem to be the most indicative of a gut that is screaming out for attention.

 Nausea/Stomach-ache (basically an “upset tummy”)